 - Etching equipment

-While the etching is comparatively easy the transfer of the circuit to the PCB in the first place is more complicated.
-There are several methods to achieve this, for example: direct printing/plotting, toner transfer and lithography.
+The etching is comparatively easy, it’s the circuit transfer to the PCB that’s more complicated.
+There are several methods to achieve this, for example: direct printing/plotting, toner transfer or lithography.
 My method of choice is lithography as it gives IMHO the best results and is actually quite easy and fast.
 PCBs with a photoresist on them can be bought off the shelf for little money, so what we need additionally is a way to make masks and an UV exposure unit.
 In the following I will show you a simple DIY exposure unit.

 Commercial exposure units, even small ones, cost easily more than 100 € which is the reason I decided to build my own.
 There are plenty of instructions on the web which I took as an inspiration for my machine.
 This is a rough parts list: